LumenYoung/Notes/content/papers/Reinforcement Learning with Action Chunking.md

 ## Additional

-Q-Chunking wasn’t conducting experiment on each
+Q-Chunking wasn’t conducting experiment on Pi0, rather on a custom model.